-The volumes of the atoms are determined with the same Voronoi method as published earlier.^{9-11,17} For every pair of atoms, a plane is constructed approximately equidistant from both of the atoms (in actuality the distance is adjusted by the VDW radii of each atom type) and orthogonal to the bond between the atoms (Figure 1).
+the same Voronoi method as published earlier.^{9-11,17} For every pair of atoms, a plane is constructed approximately equidistant from both of the atoms (in actuality the distance is adjusted by the VDW radii of each atom type) and orthogonal to the bond between the atoms (Figure 1).
 The planes are then intersected, leaving an enclosed polyhedron for each atom.
-While not every atom has a closed polyhedron, the majority of the polyhedra are closed.
+While not every atom has a closed polyhedron, the majority of the polyhedra is closed.